huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 --overwrite --create-sql
 ```

-The preceeding command instructs Replicant to replicate the generated columns with data, the corresponding data types, and functions.
+The preceding command instructs Replicant to replicate the generated columns with data, the corresponding data types, and functions.

 {{< hint "warning" >}}
 **Warning:** Replicant doesn't support `create-sql` for [heterogeneous pipelines](#replication-of-generated-columns-in-heterogeneous-pipeline).
 Any usage of `create-sql` in a heterogeneous pipeline raises Exception.